gx9702/UA-TypeRepository/Core/Part14/DataTypes/OverrideValueHandling/readme.md

 <!-- datatype -->
 ## OverrideValueHandling
+The OverrideValueHandling is an enumeration that specifies the possible options for the handling of Override values.
+The possible enumeration values are described in Table 45.
 <!-- end of description -->
 The fields of the OverrideValueHandling DataType are defined in the following table: